folio-org/mod-reservoir/README.md

 This project has three sub-projects:

 * `util` -- A library with utilities to normalize MARC to Inventory.
-* `server` -- The meta storage server.
-This is the FOLIO module: mod-meta-storage
+* `server` -- The reservoir storage server.
+This is the FOLIO module: mod-reservoir
 * `client` -- A client for sending ISO2709/MARCXML records to the server.

 ## Compilation